 SPINOSAD: A natural product for insect control.
 It is produced by Saccharopolyspore spinosa.
 It is isolated from Caribbean soil sample.
 It demonstrates high selectivity and low toxicity.

 Thermal Polyaspartic acid (TPA): It is a substitute for non-biodegradable polyacrylic acid (PAC).

-- Safer solvents: Now, there are hardly any reactions that do not use solvents.
+5. Safer solvents: Now, there are hardly any reactions that do not use solvents.
 But, people are working on it and it is the new trend: Solventless reactions.
-Cool?
-To first understand the use of safer solvents, let us know why we need solvents in the first place.
+To first understand the use of safer solvents, let us understand why we need solvents in the first place.
 We use solvents to bring all the molecules together in a single environment.
 We use solvents to form a single phase.
 They are used to make sure the temperature is under control, i.e. they make it easy for us to control the temperature of reactions.
 They take care of heat of reactions.
 Aren’t there other ways to control the reaction?
 Yes, there are.
 Reflux is one way to do it.
 Another way is to have a negative order reaction, wherein the concentrate is low and the rate is high.
 Solvents can be of two types, those that react and those that are inert.
 Now we can say that solvent-less reactions are the best, although not possible every time.
 So what’s second best?
 Reactions that use water as a solvent.
 Water is benign, simple as that.
 Next in the row are alcohol-based reactions.
 The newer category include Supercritical fluids, which are greener substitutes for organic solvents.